revbayes/revbayes.github.io/tutorials/biogeo/index.md

 volcanic island may only be colonized once it has formed, and that distance should have some bearing on dispersal rate.

-To accomplish this, we’ll incorporate (paleo-)geographical data for the Hawaiian archipelago, summarized in Table [tab:paleogeo].
+To accomplish this, we'll incorporate (paleo-)geographical data for the Hawaiian archipelago, summarized in Table [tab:paleogeo].
 Even though we will continue to use four areas (K, O, M, H) in this section, we will use all six areas (R, K, O, M, H, Z) in Section [sec:bg_phylo], hence